 Our community projects across the Kokoda Trail continue to improve the livelihoods of the subsistence villages who live along it.

-We exist to honour the legacy of our Kokoda veterans the PNG wartime carriers.
+Our objective, as the major philanthropic provider on the trail today, is to honour the legacy of our Kokoda veterans the PNG wartime carriers.

 As a result, we have a different approach to normal civilian NGOs in PNG in that we use our networks to establish local partnerships.
 We don’t hand out funds on behalf of Government or other well-intentioned individuals as this inevitably leads to an attitude of aid-dependency or cargo-cultism.